LIST

 Spend your summer eating local on the Sunshine Coast.
 Coffee lovers should beeline to the newly reopened Glasshouse Plantation – the working coffee farm offers a ‘farm to cup’ coffee tasting experience so you can tour the farm, sip the freshest brews and tuck into breakfast.

-Sunny afternoons are best spent in the beer garden of your favourite local brewery, or lounging riverside beside Noosa Boathouse, which hosts free live music on the lawn session each Friday and Sunday from 4.30-7.30pm (weather dependent).
+Sunny afternoons are best spent in the beer garden of your favourite local brewery, or lounging riverside beside Noosa Boathouse, which hosts free live music on the lawn session each Friday from 4.30-7.30pm (weather dependent).
 Bring your picnic rug and grab takeaway fish & chips from the Boathouse to complete this quintessential Sunshine Coast experience.

 Want the hottest dining table in town?
 Pelis Noosa – the newest venture from the beloved Sum Yung Guys crew – has recently opened its doors, delivering diners a sprawling Mediterranean restaurant with floor-to-ceiling glass windows looking out onto the Noosa River.